nazar256/combine-mcp/README.md

 # MCP Aggregator

 An MCP (Model Context Protocol) aggregator that allows you to combine multiple MCP servers into a single interface.
-The code is mostly AI-generated.

 ## Why combine MCP servers into one?

 The primary reason for this app was to work around Cursor's limitation of only being able to use 2 MCP servers at a time.
-No matter which, in my case when I added 3rd MCP server, it was breaking the ability to use one of other two.
+When adding a 3rd MCP server, it breaks the ability to use one of the other two.

 ## Overview